Four killed in car bombing outside Pakistan hotel where Chinese ambassador was reportedly staying

-Islamabad, Pakistan (CNN)A car bomb blast outside a luxury hotel where the Chinese ambassador was reportedly staying in the southwestern Pakistani city of Quetta has killed four people and injured 12, according to local authorities.
+Quetta, Pakistan (CNN)A car bomb blast outside a luxury hotel where the Chinese ambassador was reportedly staying in the southwestern Pakistani city of Quetta has killed four people and injured 12, according to local authorities.

 Quetta is the capital of the province of Balochistan, near the Afghan border.
 The province has seen a decades-long insurgency by separatists who demand independence from Pakistan, citing what they say is the state's monopoly and exploitation of the province's mineral resources.